albchia/Fashion-Blog-Project/README.md

 # Fashion Blog Project

-A very simple Fashion Blog initially built only within HTML.
+A very simple website -a Fashion Blog- initially built only within HTML.

 This is one of the projects I realized during the Codecademy Course "Intro to HTML".